-Telluric Exploration Oil and Gas is an oil and natural gas drilling company headquartered in Cheyenne, Wyoming, with drilling operations located in Creek County Oklahoma & Taylor County Texas.
+TELLURIC LLC is an oil and natural gas exploration company with drilling operations located in Texas, Oklahoma and Wyoming.

-Our business objective is to acquire leases in known productive regions, in order to mitigate risks and thereby accumulate oil and gas reserves at a lower cost.
+Our business objective is to acquire leases in known productive regions, and in conjunction with utilizing the latest cutting edge technology, we mitigate risks and thereby accumulate oil and gas reserves at a lower cost.
 This strategy results in higher returns for our partners.

 The company offers turnkey oil and gas investment opportunities through direct participation programs.
 These opportunities enable partners to participate in the potential cash flow and unique tax benefits associated with oil and gas investments.
 Especially important in today’s economy, oil and gas investments allow partners to diversify and reinforce their portfolios with a commodity that is in steady demand.
 In addition, partners have the opportunity to play a key role in promoting our country’s energy independence from foreign oil through domestic drilling programs.

 These fundamental requirements must be met before Telluric LLC considers the purchase of the lease.

 Our strategy is to break away from the mold of current day promoters and broker/dealers.
 This strategy creates direct relationships between the oil and gas company and the partners, whether those partners are industry or non-industry entities.
 We are able to accomplish this by acquiring our own leases, operating the wells directly with our management team and partners, and—most importantly—offering a quality project at the lowest possible cost.